-The purpose of the EQIP program is to install and maintain conservation practices that sustain food and fiber production while enhancing soil, water and related natural resources and energy conservation.
+The purpose of the EQIP program is to install and maintain conservation practices that sustain food and fiber production while enhancing soil, water, and related natural resources and energy conservation.
 Agricultural producers and owners of non-industrial private forestland and Tribes are eligible to apply for EQIP.
 Eligible land includes confined livestock feeding operations, crop, range and pastureland and nonindustrial private forestland that is not under a CRP contract.
-Offers are scored according to specific practices to be implemented, and are ranked once per year.
-Includes planning for organic production, forest, wildlife, wetland, grazing, nutrient, air quality, invasive species, residue, animal carcass, pest, pollinator, and fuels management and energy production.
+Offers are scored according to specific practices to be implemented and are ranked once per year.
+Includes planning for organic production, forest, wildlife, wetland, grazing, nutrient, air quality, invasive species, residue, animal carcass, pest, pollinator, and fuel management and energy production.
 Some practices are ranked competitively within the county while other practices may be ranked competitively statewide.

 The program provides 75% cost share on most contracts for implemented practices.
-Higher cost-share (up to 90%) may be available to beginning, limited resource or socially disadvantaged farmers.
+Higher cost-share (up to 90%) may be available to the beginning, limited resource or socially disadvantaged farmers.
 The contract length can be from 1 to 10 years; the minimum length is one year after a practice has been implemented.
-Practices beneficial to wildlife are exclusion or limited access of livestock to streams, streambank stabilization, wildlife field borders, and conversion of cropland or exotic pasture grasses to native warm season grasses for forage or strictly for wildlife cover, and management of forestlands for at-risk wildlife species.
+Practices beneficial to wildlife are exclusion or limited access of livestock to streams, streambank stabilization, wildlife field borders, and conversion of cropland or exotic pasture grasses to native warm-season grasses for forage or strictly for wildlife cover, and management of forestlands for at-risk wildlife species.

-The contract length is a minimum of 1 year after implementation of the last scheduled practice, maximum of 10 years.
+The contract length is a minimum of 1 year after implementation of the last scheduled practice, a maximum of 10 years.
 The program provides an overall payment limitation of $300,000 per individual, regardless of the number of farms or contracts, over 6 years, with possible wavier to $450,000.